Measure an analog voltage with the ADC of the Pi Pico in MicroPython

 print(adc.read_u16())

-It will be necessary to apply a formula to have value measured in volts:
+It will be necessary to make a cross product to convert the binary value into volts:

 Measure the internal temperature of the Raspberry Pi Pico

 The Raspberry Pi Pico has an internal temperature sensor to measure the temperature of the RP2040 chip.
-Although not very reliable, it does provide insight into the temperature of the CPU (just like on computers).
-This sensor is directly connected to the
+Although not very reliable to have the room temperature, it allows us to know the temperature of the chip (like the temperature of the CPU on computers).
+This sensor is directly connected to the ADC_4

-Retrieve the raw analog value of the temperature sensor available on channel 4 of the ADC
+Retrieve the raw analog value from the temperature sensor available on channel 4 of the ADC

 Convert this value to voltage